Forthmann House

 Forthmann House, now known as USC Community House, is a Los Angeles Historic-Cultural Monument (No. 103) located in the North University Park Historic District of West Adams, Los Angeles, California.
 It is a 4200 sqft Victorian house built c.1887, designed by Burgess J. Reeve.

-It was relocated in 1989 from its original location.
+On 23 November 1988, it was moved from 629 W. 18th St. to 1101 W. 28th St. (today 2801 S. Hoover St.).
 A secondary structure known as the Forthmann Carriage House was moved from its original location to its new home in Angelino Heights at 812 E Edgeware Rd.

+The house was registered as a Los Angeles Historic-Cultural Monument in 1972.